Ultimate Springfield Real Estate Investing Guide for 2026

 Housing

-In the rental market, the median gross rent in Springfield is .
-The median gross rent level across the state is , and the United States’ median gross rent is .
+As for the rental residential market, Springfield has a median gross rent of .
+The median gross rent level across the state is , and the nation's median gross rent is .

 Springfield Rent & Ownership